-- 6.1 A medicines supply system is the system used by the Step-up Step-down unit to provide medicines to people.
-There are 2 widely used systems available: - original packs. - monitored dosage systems (MDS) -which may be single-dose or multi-dose. - 6.2 The Support worker will only provide medication directly from bottles or containers dispensed and labelled in accordance with the Medicines Act 1968 from a registered pharmacy or dispensing doctor. - 6.3 There is no requirement for a medication box/ dosette box to be requested as all support workers should be adequately trained to administer medicines from a professionally dispensed and labelled source.
+- 6.1 A medicines supply system is the system used by the care home to provide medicines to people.
+There are 2 widely used systems available: - original packs. - monitored dosage systems (MDS) -which may be single-dose or multi-dose. - 6.2 Residential workers will only provide medication directly from bottles or containers dispensed and labelled in accordance with the Medicines Act 1968 from a registered pharmacy or dispensing doctor. - 6.3 There is no requirement for a medication box/ dosette box to be requested as all residential workers should be adequately trained to administer medicines from a professionally dispensed and labelled source.
 Not all medicines are suitable for packing in MDS systems due to their stability or lack of data and their use should be driven by the need to support a person to maintain their independence.
 Pharmacists will make a professional decision as to whether a medication is suitable for packing in a medication box/ dosette box and should not be asked to pack every medicine.
-This often results in medicines being in two systems which increase the risks of medication being missed. - 6.4 If a medication box/dosette box has been filled by a relative or friend of the person, the support worker shall not administer these medicines as their source and identity cannot be determined.
-This should not be confused with assisting a person who has capacity. - 6.5 Any labelling must not be altered or removed.
-Where labels become detached, the contents must be returned to the pharmacist. - 6.6 Most Step-up Step-down units are supplied with medicines by pharmacies, known as the supplying pharmacy.
-However, some Step-up Step-down units obtain their supplies of medicines from dispensing doctors.
-Dispensing doctors should follow guidance set out by the
+This often results in medicines being in two systems which increase the risks of medication being missed. - 6.4 If a medication box/dosette box has been filled by a relative or friend of the person, residential workers shall not administer these medicines as their source and identity cannot be determined.
+This should not be confused with assisting a person who has capacity.
+This is of particular importance for people who have come to a care home for respite care.

-General Medical Council on delegating responsibility to dispense medicines within their practice.
+- 6.5 Any labelling must not be altered or removed.
+Where labels become detached, the contents must be returned to the pharmacist. - 6.6 Most care homes are supplied with medicines by pharmacies, known as the supplying pharmacy.
+However, some care homes obtain their supplies of medicines from dispensing doctors.
+Dispensing doctors should follow guidance set out by the General Medical Council on delegating responsibility to dispense medicines within their practice.